DevExpress/testcafe/CONTRIBUTING.md

 #### Prerequisites

 TestCafe is a [Node.js](https://nodejs.org/en/) application.
 It supports [all actively maintained](https://github.com/nodejs/Release#release-schedule) versions of the Node.js framework.
-The installation process requires the presence of the [node package manager](https://www.npmjs.com/) (npm) software utility.
+The installation process requires the [node package manager](https://www.npmjs.com/) (npm) software utility.

 Run the following shell command to check if your operating system contains `node` and `npm`: